Vietnam.vn - Nền tảng quảng bá Việt Nam

 The successful launch of the new-generation H3 rocket marked the second consecutive victory for the Japan Aerospace Exploration Agency (JAXA) after the SLIM lunar lander achieved a precise landing on the Moon last month.

-A relatively small country in terms of space launches, Japan is looking to revive its satellite program as it partners with ally the United States in a race with China.
+As a relatively small country in terms of space launches, Japan is looking to revive its satellite program as it cooperates with ally the United States in the race with China.

 The H3 rocket will replace the two-decade-old H-IIA rocket.
 JAXA and prime contractor Mitsubishi Heavy Industries hope that its lower cost and larger payload capacity will attract global customers.